 The discovery sets Ash on a perilous and relentless search for the truth about the source of the money and the real story behind his friend’s death.
 Weaving together the plight of the emotionally scarred veteran and themes taken from recent real-life events, Petrie creates a complex, fast-paced story of good versus evil.

-A debut novel, The Drifter was for nominated for the Edgar, International Thriller Writer and Barry awards for Best First Novel, and for the Hammett Prize for Best Novel.
-Burning Bright, the second Peter Ash mystery thriller, will be published in January 2018.
+The Drifter won both the Barry and the Thriller Awards for Best First Novel and was nominated for the Hammett Prize for Best Novel.
+Petrie followed with Burning Bright, the second Peter Ash mystery thriller.
+Light It Up, the third volume in the series, will be published in January 2018.